soundcloud/lhm/README.md

 It is compatible and [continuously tested][4] with MRI 2.0.x, 2.1.x, ActiveRecord 3.2.x and 4.x (mysql and mysql2 adapters).

-Lhm also works with dm-master-slave-adapter, it'll bind to the master before running the migrations.

 ## Limitations

 Lhm requires a monotonically increasing numeric Primary Key on the table, due to how